openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 * Diagnosing and fixing failures may involve many different technologies and skills.
 It will help to know these things.

-  - The basics of how Python applications are built, installed and deployed.
+  - The basics of how Python web applications are built, installed and deployed.

   - How to manage a Linux system, including supervisor.

+  - The basics of configuration management and automation.
+We use `Ansible`_ to automate the installation process.

 .. _Software Prerequisites: